 Raised Garden Bed Kits

-The planter is made from pre-treated wood which is a great accent to any home.
-A pre-formed liner and a built in drainage system is included.
+A pre-formed liner and a built in drainage system.
 This design will maximize your harvest and is easy to maintain and harvest without killing your knees in the process.

 Purchasing a raised garden bed kit is a super easy way to start your herb garden without interfering with the rest of your garden landscape.
 Just locate a corner of your yard that gets great light and is close to the kitchen.
 Then simply setup your planter, add soil & herbs.